cman131/DeckBuilderPro/FEATURE_PLAN.md

 	  - Color = the colors contained within the deck
 	  - Size = the number of cards
 	  - List of Cards with counts within deck
+	Output deck to Tabletop Sim
+	  - Download link with cards and pictures
+	  - Include back card image
 Stage 2:
 	Local Cards:
 	 - Card Table